Manish1803/Density-Based-Automatic-Light-Intensity-Control-System/README.md

-# Density-Based-Automatic-Light-Intensity-Control-Syste# Density Based Automatic Light Intensity Control System
+# Density Based Automatic Light Intensity Control System

 A lighting System that adjusts the brightness as per the amount or people at a place.